strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/cli.md

 #### Yarn (optional)

-[yarn](https://yarnpkg.com/getting-started/install) can also be used to run Strapi CLI tools.
+[yarn](https://yarnpkg.com/getting-started/install) can also be used to run Strapi CLI installation scripts.

 #### Databases